Would you like to keep a one-day diary for Mass Observation?

 How to take part

-- Write as much as you can about what you do, who you meet, what you talk about, what you eat and drink, what you buy or sell, what you are working on, the places you visit, the people you meet, the things you read, see and hear around you, how you are feeling and, of course, what you yourself think
+- Write as much as you can about what you do, what you talk about, what you eat and drink, what you buy or sell, what you are working on, the places you visit, the people you meet, the things you read, see and hear around you, how you are feeling and, of course, what you yourself think

 - Please refrain from including your real name, contact details, or the personal details of the people mentioned in your diary.
 Please remember that these diaries will be read and used for research and teaching, so don’t include anything that may identify you or others.